CamilleBreillot/kalaa-react-app/README.md

 ### About this project

-Kalaa app is food collection reporting app for store manager and corporate social responsibility manager (CSR manager)
+Kalaa app is a food collection reporting app for store manager and corporate social responsibility manager (CSR manager)

 ### Built With